wlsf82/protractor-and-webrtc/README.md

     expect(roomNameFromUrl).toEqual(roomNameFromConsole);
 });
 ```
 The first new test stores in a variable named as `isStreamActive` the return of the `browser.executeScript` promise.
-This `browser.executeScript` receives as argument a pure JavaScript code that returns `window.stream.active`.
+This `browser.executeScript` receives as argument a pure JavaScript code (quoted) that returns `window.stream.active`.
 Finally, it expects that the value stored in the variable is equal to `true`, meaning that stream is active.

 The second new test stores in a variable named as `isVideoAutoplayEnabled` the return of the `browser.executeScript` promise as well.
 In this case `browser.executeScript` receives a variable for the video element and then returns the property `autoplay` of this element.
 Finally, it expects that the value stored in the variable is equal to `true`, meaning that video autoplay is enabled.